 Whether you're concerned about your own barn, or one down the road, the Preservation Alliance wants to help.
-In 2017, our 52 Barns in 52 Weeks initiative has a goal of helping at least 52 barn owners across the state with assessment grants, assistance in securing tax relief, and educational opportunities to help save their historic barns.
+In our recent 52 Barns in 52 Weeks campaign, we were able to offer 52 barn assessment grants and help hundreds of others with telephone consultation, assistance in securing tax relief, and educational opportunities to help save their historic barns.
 READ INSPIRING STORIES of some of the 52 Barns Grant winners.
 We are here to help in 2018, and continue to offer these barn preservation resources:

 Historic Barn Assessment Grants

 These small matching grants cover the cost of a professional assessment and help barn owners by providing "road maps" for repair or re-use.
-As a part of our 52 Barns in 52 Weeks Initiative for 2017, we have expanded our assessment grant program to include mini-grants in order to help more barn owners.
 These $400 grants or $200 mini-grants coupled with a property-owner match of $100 or $50 respectively, go towards hiring a barn consultant to inspect the barn, determines its age and key construction features, assesses what's required to stabilize, repair and reuse the structure.
 Winners of a $400 grant will receive a full written report; winners of the mini-grant will receive a brief written summary upon completion of the site visit.
 The results offer valuable planning tools that identify problems, propose specific preservation strategies, and offer cost estimates for the needed repairs.